Amir-souhail/Reverse-Engineered-Parts-Upwork/README.md

 * Organize projects by **categories and complexity**.
 * Explore reverse engineering from **real-world references (photos, videos, or measurements)** in addition to 2D drawings.

----

-If you want, I can **also add a ready-to-use template snippet** so that each new project you add automatically appears in the gallery with minimal editing—making the README **self-updating and organized**.
-Do you want me to do that?